janaSunrise/HypixelIO/README.md

 </h1>

 <h3 align="center">
-A modern, efficient and easy way of interacting with the Hypixel API!
+A Modern, Efficient and Easy way of interacting with the Hypixel API!
 </h3>

 <p align="center">